kn45/seg-jb/README.md

 **cut2str(corp)**

--- Cut a sentence to a delimeter(can be set by set_param) joined string.
+--Cut a sentence to a delimeter(can be set by set_param) joined string.

 - return: unicode string.